alanfranz/teamcsse-secondtry/index.md

     weight: 1
 ---

+**NOTE:** we've stopped collecting answers, right now, in order to focus on our preliminary results; we may start collecting data again in the future.

 What do you think about fresh BS graduates in the Computer Science and Software Engineering field?

 Are they trained for doing their career?
 Should they?
 If they aren't, why, and what could and should be done?